zzzprojects/docs/entityframework.net/pages/querying-data/include-multiple-levels.md

 PermaID: 1000092
 Title: Entity Framework Include Multiple Levels
 MetaDescription: Unlock the power of Entity Framework by including multiple levels of related entities in your LINQ query.
 Learn how to use the Include method in more advanced scenarios.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query include
 ---

 # Entity Framework Include Multiple Levels

-## How to Include multiple levels?
+## How to include multiple levels?

 Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query.
 Eager loading is achieved by use of the Include method.

-The Include() method works quite well for Lists on objects, but what if there is a need for multiple levels of depth.
+The Include() method works quite well for lists of objects, but what if there is a need for multiple levels of depth.
 For example, Customer contains a list of invoices and each invoice then contains a list of items.
 ### StackOverflow Related Questions

  - [Entity Framework - Include Multiple Levels of Properties](https://stackoverflow.com/questions/10822656/entity-framework-include-multiple-levels-of-properties)